 Move over keyword density, semantics are the next big thing in search engine optimisation.
 Semantic searches are searches where search engines try to tease out the relationship between search terms and find related content.
 Semantic searches rely as much on latent search indexing or the density of related, secondary terms as they do the main key search terms the user inputs.
 Let's look at the importance of semantics and how it impacts SEO.

-The Importance of Semantics
+The Importance of Semantics in SEO

 Latent semantic indexing, or the search engine categorisation of your content based on the words and phrases used in the content, impacts the types of searches your content comes up in.
 Simply repeating a keyword phrase over and over again now not only results in the quality score of the content being low and the content penalised as spammy, but neglecting the addition of related terms and context queues search engines use to categorise content will result in it coming up in the wrong types of searches.